Financial Aid Policies: Satisfactory Academic Progress

 A student whose aid eligibility has been terminated may apply for reinstatement on a probationary basis by submitting a Satisfactory Academic Progress Appeal form to the Office of Student Financial Aid.

 There are 2 different Satisfactory Academic Progress Appeal forms, each one based on the criteria the student is appealing.
-Students should review the forms below make sure they submit the appropriate form(s):
+Students should review the forms below make to sure they submit the appropriate form(s):

 Appeal results will be determined and communicated to the student by mail (or email) within approximately 20 days after the appeal has been received with all appropriate documentation.
 Should eligibility be reinstated, aid will be awarded based on the availability of funds at the time of reinstatement.
 Students submitting a Satisfactory Academic Progress Appeal will be responsible for all financial obligations made to the University, regardless of whether this appeal is approved or denied.